Zsailer/uo-defense/talk.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-# High-order epistasis is not useful for prediction.
+# Specific, multi-way interactions are not useful for prediction.

-How should we treat epistasis?

-How many genotypes must I measure to reach my best predictions?
+It is uncertainty.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>